taylorsatula/rodi_system_buildguide/README.md

 5. Wait a few seconds
 6. Turn pump on and begin production

 This stepped startup shrinks/ejects air voids and maximizes system efficiency.
-You would not believe the reduction in output even a little bit of compressible air will produce.
+You *would not believe* the reduction in output even a little bit of compressible air will produce.
+A fully bled system is a thing of beauty.
+The pump is nearly silent and the spray tips hiss so much water is coming out.

 ## Draining the System